 The Chairman represents the Board of Directors and, except in exceptional circumstances, is the only one with the capacity to act and speak on behalf of the Board.
-He organizes and oversees the activities of the Board of directors and ensures that the corporate bodies operate in an efficient manner, in compliance with good governance principles.
-He ensures, in particular, that directors are in a position to fulfill their duties and are provided with sufficient information in this respect.
-He reports on annual basis to the shareholders' meeting on the board of directors' composition, preparation and organization of the board of directors' work, on internal control and risk management procedures implemented by the Company.
-The Chairman is regularly kept informed by the Chief Executive Officer of the significant events relating to the Group business and may request from him any information that may be necessary for the Board and its committees.
-He may meet with the external auditors of the Company in order to prepare the meetings of the Board.
-Upon request of the general management, he may represent the Company vis à vis top level representatives of governmental authorities and major partners of the group, whether in France or abroad.
+He organizes and oversees the activities of the Board of Directors and ensures that the corporate bodies operate in an efficient manner, in compliance with good governance principles.
+He liaises between the Board and the shareholders in coordination with the general management; he oversees the quality of the financial information released by the Company.
+In close coordination with the general management, he may represent the Company vis-à-vis top level representatives of governmental authorities and major partners of the Group, whether in France or abroad.
+The Chairman is regularly kept informed by the Chief Executive Officer of the significant events relating to the Group business and may request from him any information that may be necessary for the Board and its Committees.
+He may meet with the external auditors of the Company in order to prepare the meetings of the Board and the Audit committee.